20steps/autotables-bundle/README.md

 Each table configuration has to have an *id* property.
 This is used to reference the configurations in later calls to the bundle.

+#### repository_id and service_id

 Additionally each table configuration has to define either a *repository_id* or a *service_id*.
 The *repository_id* is the name of a Doctrine repository for handling the entities to be printed.
 If you are not using Doctrine (or for some other reason) you can define a *service_id* pointing to a service implementing the AutoTablesCrudService interface.

+#### trans_scope

 With the property *trans_scope* you can define a new scope for translating the messages used for the table.
 These are the names of the columns and some additional messages like found in the messages.en.yml file of the bundle.
+By default the value from the global configuration is used.

+#### datatable_options

-Finally the property *datatables_options* may be used to give some table specific [DataTables](https://datatables.net/)  plugin configuration, which will extend any configuration in the global section.
+The property *datatables_options* may be used to give some table specific [DataTables](https://datatables.net/)  plugin configuration, which will extend any configuration in the global section.

+#### views

+The *views* option may point to a directory with custom templates for overwriting the ones of the bundle.

+#### Example

 Here is an example of a configuration given for a table *products*: